-- If your child is a premature baby or is a newborn.
-Do not give Benadryl (diphenhydramine injection solution) to a premature baby or a newborn.
+- If the patient is a premature baby or a newborn.
+Do not give this form of Benadryl (diphenhydramine injection solution) to a premature baby or a newborn.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Benadryl (diphenhydramine injection solution) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Benadryl?

 - Tell all of your health care providers that you take Benadryl (diphenhydramine injection solution).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Do not take more than what your doctor told you to take.
 Taking more than you are told may raise your chance of very bad side effects.